PRIS-CV/GRPO-for-Llava/README.md

 # Citation
-Our project is modified based on [Verl](https://github.com/volcengine/verl).
-If it is helpful to you, please cite us.
+❤️If it is helpful to you, please cite us.👑

 ```bibtex
 @misc{GRPO4llava,